tominsam/flametouch/README.md

 If an application on your iPhone or iPod touch can handle any of the advertised services, a command to open it right away is provided.

 https://movieos.org/code/flame-iphone/

-## TODO list

-* offer the ability to download a snapshot of displayed data